taylorza/zxenv/README.md

 C:\NextDev>zxenv init
 ```

 Without any other arguments a CSpect development environment with a 512MB SD Card will be created.
-To see other options run `zxenv` without any arguments to see more info.
+To see other options run `zxenv` without any arguments.

 ## Create a new project
 In your newly minted development environment you can run the `zxenv init <projectname>` to create a new project.